Young, Hunter lead Hawks to 132-103 play-in rout of Hornets

 It didn’t get much better once the game tipped off.

-With a Hawks fan yapping at him on the way to the locker room, the Hornets player wildly threw his mouthpiece and appeared to strike a woman in the stands.
+Then, with a Hawks fan yapping at him on the way to the locker room, the Hornets player wildly threw his mouthpiece and appeared to strike a female who was simply watching the scene.

 Bridges went on Twitter shortly after the game looking to make amends.